MicrosoftDocs/SupportArticles-docs/support/iis/data-collection-strategies.md

 ### IIS Extensions, Tools, and Add-In Issues

-When adding an IIS extension to a web server, such as an Application Request and Routing (ARR) to convert your web server into a load balancer or a reverse proxy, requests sent to the Server Running IIS result in unexpected behavior.
+When adding an IIS extension to a web server, such as an Application Request and Routing (ARR) to convert your web server into a load balancer or a reverse proxy, requests sent to the Server Running IIS result in unexpected behavior such as 500 or 400 status codes being returned or responses containing incorrect content.

 ### FTP Service Issues